 Do I need to file an income tax return for the year the decedent died?

 Yes.
 You will need to file an individual income tax return on behalf of the decedent for all income he or she earned from January 1st through the date of his or her death.
 This return will be due on April 15th of the following year.

 Do I need to file an estate income tax return?

 Yes.
 You will need to file an estate income tax return (known as a fiduciary income tax return, or Form 1041), for all income earned from the date of the decedent’s death through December 31st of the year he or she died.
 If the estate is not closed by the end of the calendar year, you may have to file an income tax return in the following year to report all income earned by the estate.
 However, the IRS recognizes that the income from an estate may be minimal.
 If it does not meet a threshold each year, the estate will not be required to file an income tax return.
 For tax years ending before the second anniversary of the decedent’s death, the estate does not have to pay quarterly estimated income taxes.
 For tax years ending after such date, the estate must make quarterly estimated income tax payments similar to those required by an individual.

 What if the decedent didn’t file income taxes last year?

 If the decedent died prior to April 15th, or if the decedent received an income tax extension for the prior year’s return, you must file this return on behalf of the decedent.
 If the decedent owed any income tax for a prior year, or if there was any income tax liability for the short tax year, such liabilities are deductible in calculating the federal estate tax.

 How do I get started with the probate process?

-The first step is to contact one of the attorneys in our Estate Planning & Probate Group.
+The first step is to contact one of the attorneys in our estate planning department.
 We will then set up a time to meet to discuss your circumstances and any potential tax issues.